prasook-jain/TextAnalysis-ML-/README.md

 *The Concept I learn till now:*

 __Task 1 --__
->Word extraction
+* Word extraction
->Stemming
+* Stemming
->Word to Vector (Initial Part)
+* Word to Vector (Initial Part)

 __Task 2 --__
->Implement the SVD algorithm
+* Implement the SVD algorithm
->Add the important part of the project.
+* Add the important part of the project.
 The Single Value Decomposition of the word co-occurrence matrix.
-I think their might be pseudo relations because of not removing stopwords, I considered stopwords which are in NLTK kit.
+* think their might be pseudo relations because of not removing stopwords, I considered stopwords which are in NLTK kit.

 *Next Task are*

->Create a CBOW and Skip-gram Algorithm
+* Create a CBOW and Skip-gram Algorithm
->Implement Word to Vector using SVD in CBOW and Skip-gram algorithm
+* Implement Word to Vector using SVD in CBOW and Skip-gram algorithm

-*Future Vision :-*
+* Future Vision :-*

-> As the main notion of these study generate a graphical representation from unstructured text between real word Entity.
+* As the main notion of these study generate a graphical representation from unstructured text between real word Entity.
-> For graphical view use D3.js with JSON conversion of my C++ API
+* For graphical view use D3.js with JSON conversion of my C++ API
-> Create a site, a portal, which upload a text file from user and generate Graphical representation on the website.
+* Create a site, a portal, which upload a text file from user and generate Graphical representation on the website.